edwin-jones/edwin-jones.github.io/_posts/2023-09-22-steam-powered.md

 I then manually installed MangoHud and used [Goverlay](https://github.com/benjamimgois/goverlay) to globally enable it but set it to hide by default.
 I set the "toggle" key to F1.
-I then configured steam input to change the share button on my Xbox controller to actually send and F1 key press and voila, a sorta steam deck performance overlay feature is bodged into my configuration.
-This is useful when tweaking settings to get the best performance as my RDNA2 GPU isn't quite good enough for 4k at max settings.
+I then configured steam input to change the share button on my Xbox controller to actually send and F1 key press and voila, a basic Steam Deck like performance overlay feature is bodged into my configuration.
+This is useful when tweaking settings to get the best performance as my RX 6700 GPU isn't quite good enough for 4k at max settings for most new games.

-I was mostly there and switching between my homebrew console and steam deck without issue via steam cloud but I suddenly noticed something odd - sometimes some games would crash to the steam UI without warning but not on the deck, only the desktop.
+I was mostly there and switching between my homebrew console and the Steam Deck without issue via [Steam Cloud](https://help.steampowered.com/en/faqs/view/68D2-35AB-09A9-7678) but I suddenly noticed something odd - sometimes some games would crash to the Steam UI without warning but not on the Steam Deck, only my desktop PC.
 After a bit of reading I realised that I had to boost the [vm.max_map_count setting](https://www.phoronix.com/news/Fedora-39-VM-Max-Map-Count) manually to make sure gaming processes didn't crash when trying to use more memory than expected.
 This solved the problem and made me feel chuffed that I had fixed it myself without giving up again and hopping to a new distro.